User Guide¶

 - Parameters - Configuration options and settings

-- Data Modes - MRIO vs Supplier-Buyer network approaches
+- Data Modes - Current MRIO data mode

 - Input Data - Required data files and formats